 The flight left on time; Sally was in the aisle seat.
 Sean was still queasy, both his mind and body were in turmoil due to the events of the last few days.
 As he looked out the window, he could see the landscape of Iceland disappearing into the fog.
 Sally leaned over and began to speak quietly into his ear:

 “You’ll have to grow into your campaign role, Billy

 .
 You’ll be spending a lot of time on airplanes, and even more time in hotel rooms.
 You’ll have to perform as if you were a great actor in a poorly-written play, and remember, no ad-libbing, ever

 “How will I be able to I pull this off?” said Sean, “Everone will see through me.
 What about Billy’s half-sisters?
 What about the Senator’s wife?”

 “The twins hardly know Billy—they were infants when he went to college—and, aside from a few drunken appearances at Christmas parties, haven’t seen much of their ‘older brother’ at all.
 Nora, Billy’s stepmother, already knows what’s going on.”

 “What’s your stake in this, Sally?
 Or is that privileged information?”

 “Nora and I go way back.
 She helped me when I needed it most, and I’ll help her, and the Senator, whenever they need it.”

 The attendant brought the beverage cart down the aisle.
-The thought of alcohol repulsed me, I motioned to what I thought was orange soda.
+The thought of alcohol repulsed Sean.
+He motioned to what looked like a can of orange soda.

 “Uh, yeah, OK.”